blandideas/WedPlanLive/README.md

 ## Deployment

-### Cloudways Deployment
+### Replit Deployment

-This application can be deployed to Cloudways.
-For detailed instructions, see [CLOUDWAYS-DEPLOYMENT.md](CLOUDWAYS-DEPLOYMENT.md).
+This application can be deployed directly from Replit.

 Quick start:

-1. Create a new PHP application on Cloudways
-2. Set up a PostgreSQL database
-3. Deploy the application code using Git or SFTP
-4. Configure environment variables in `.env`
-5. Set up Node.js in Cloudways server
-6. Start the application
+1. Make sure your application is running correctly in development mode
+2. Click the "Deploy" button in the Replit UI
+3. Follow the deployment wizard to configure your deployment
+4. Replit will handle building and hosting your application

 ### Production Build